Is a Correction Looming Ahead for Kyndryl Holdings Inc. (KD)

-Kyndryl Holdings Inc. (NYSE:KD) went up by 2.98% from its latest closing price compared to the recent 1-year high of $52.00.
-The company’s stock price has collected 0.60% of gains in the last five trading sessions.
-Press Release reported 6 hours ago that Kyndryl announces a new Cloud Innovation Centre in Montreal
+Kyndryl Holdings Inc. (NYSE:KD) went up by 4.77% from its latest closing price compared to the recent 1-year high of $52.00.
+The company’s stock price has collected 1.69% of gains in the last five trading sessions.
+Press Release reported 6 hours ago that Kyndryl Recommends Shareholders Reject “Mini-Tender” Offer by TRC Capital Investment Corporation

 Is It Worth Investing in Kyndryl Holdings Inc. (NYSE :KD) Right Now?